Programs

 The average North American child spends seven hours per day in front of a screen, compared to 30 minutes per day playing outside in a natural setting.
 Yet recent research indicates that experiences in nature are essential for healthy growth and development.
 Many children are missing a crucial stage of their development - connection to nature.
 Abundant time in natural settings yields long-term benefits in children’s cognitive, emotional, and social development.
 Outside Kids Ocean Forest Kindergarten program is based on this research and provides an exemplary outdoor environmental education experience for our children.

 Our local parks system has made exploring our barrier island ecosystem readily available to all.
-Specifically, Hanna Park, Dutton Island Preserve and Fort Caroline provide the perfect setting with their pristine Florida scrub hammock, forest, wetland, dunes, and beach all in one location.
+Specifically, Hanna Park, Dutton Island Preserve and Atlantic Beach provide the perfect setting with their pristine Florida scrub hammock, forest, wetland, dunes, and beach.

 "The ocean stirs the heart, inspires the imagination and brings eternal joy to the soul."